Skip to main content

 Boat trip with catamaran in Berlin © Stern und Kreisschiffahrt GmbH

-Solar-powered sightseeing boats are a great, sustainable alternative to conventional boats.
-The solar catamaran glides almost silently across the water and draws energy from the solar panels mounted on the roof.
+Solar-powered excursion boats are a great, sustainable alternative to conventional excursion boats.
+The solar catamaran glides almost silently over the water and draws energy from the solar panels mounted on the roof.
 The green Spree cruise that we recommend here takes you on a beautiful route past the East Side Gallery and the Molecule Men towards Plänterwald.

 Where: Jannowitzbrücke landing stage, Mitte

-Tip 9: Get fit for the summer with plogging
+Tip 9: Get fit for summer with plogging

 © Getty Images, Foto: Jozef Polc

 The Swedish trend sport of plogging combines what is actually so obvious: jogging and picking up rubbish.
-Not only are you doing something for the environment, you are also adding variety to your jogging session by incorporating different movements into your training.
+Not only are you doing something for the environment, but you are also making your jogging round more varied by incorporating different movement sequences into your training.
 In the end, you'll feel like you've achieved something in two ways.

 Tip 10: Enjoy the start of the flea market season